 How Recipes Are Developed & Created

-Professional recipe development is important because it is the reason why our recipes work – and why our recipes are SAFE for you to eat while following the low FODMAP diet.
+Professional recipe development is important because it is the reason why our recipes work -and why our recipes are appropriate for you to eat while following the low FODMAP diet.

 There are two parts to bringing you low FODMAP recipes:

 - And we make sure that the recipes are low FODMAP based upon the Monash University and FODMAP Friendly science available at the time.